link to Expropriation Law Centre home page

 J. Darryl Carter, Q.C.

-The following article was contributed by J. Darryl Carter, a Canadian lawyer in private practice.
-Mr. Carter's office is located in Grande Prairie, Alberta.
-The article was previously titled Some thoughts regarding representing landowners whose land is required by oil and gas companies or powerline operators when published on the author's lawfirm website.
+The following article was contributed by J. Darryl Carter, formerly a Canadian lawyer in private practice and now retired.
+The article was previously titled Some thoughts regarding representing landowners whose land is required by oil and gas companies or powerline operators when published on the author's former lawfirm website.
 It has been reproduced here with the permission of the author.

 The most important matters to be considered when a company approaches a landowner to install a wellsite, pipeline or powerline, are the location of the facility, the amount of compensation and the form of the agreement: